InvertGames/uFrame.Documentation/scene-types.md

 uFrame will generate for an empty class with the name of the scene type.
 You can add there custom fields and properties.
 Public fields will be displayed in the inspector.

+[this code below should be a use case example documented with comments]
 ```
 public class MainMenuScene : MainMenuSceneBase {
     public int someIntField; // This will be displayed int the inspector.